 Bacharach on the Rhine

-Sometimes when visiting Germany I get a bit bored with seeing this kind of architecture everywhere but Bacharach is so quaint and adorable I loved every minute I spent there.
+Sometimes when visiting Germany I get a bit desensitised to seeing this kind of architecture everywhere but Bacharach is so quaint and adorable I loved every minute I spent there.
 Each house is so well preserved and maintained it really is like stepping back in time.

 White wine is the predominant wine produced here with most of those being Riesling but we also tried a decent red and a very nice sparkling wine.
 There are a number of small shops in the centre where you can taste the local wine.
 Most of them stocked wines from the local Mittelrhein wine region and I’d definitely recommend the Jost Riesling.

 Before going crazy wine tasting you might want to take the steep walk up the hill to see the 12th-century Stahleck Castle.
 The castle has had various uses over the years including as an internment camp for German youth before being shipped off to concentration camps during the war.
 It’s currently used as a hostel.